How Does Addiction Impact Low-Income Americans?

 Treatment Options For Low-Income Americans With Addiction

 The cost of rehab can deter low-income Americans struggling with addiction but luckily, there are many options for treatment.
 The total price of rehab will vary depending on the level of care needed, and most health insurance plans will cover at least a portion of the cost.
 Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace and some individuals may be eligible for Medicare or Medicaid.

 There are many state and local government programs that can provide public assistance to low-income Americans with addiction.
 SAMHSA’s national helpline is open 24/7 to assist people in finding the right treatment whether they have insurance or not.
 Certain treatment centers may also offer a sliding-scale or scholarships to help assist with treatment costs.
-Call a treatment specialist today and find out what options are available.
+Call a treatment provider today and find out what options are available.